 VALLEY STREAM ELECTRICAL AND CONSTRUCTION SERVICES, Valley Stream, NY

-Brought on board to oversee work sites and scheduling of personnel.
-Direct installation of wiring and of electrical appliances at new construction sites.
-Communicate closely with clients, project managers, and team members to identify and resolve issues and convey project statuses.
+Brought on board to oversee worksites and scheduling of personnel.
+Perform direct installation of wiring and electrical appliances at new construction sites.
+Communicate closely with clients, project managers, and team members to identify and resolve issues and convey statuses.

-- Worked with multiple construction teams to develop original blueprints of electrical wiring for new construction sites.
+- Work with multiple construction teams to develop original blueprints of electrical wiring for new construction sites.

-- Assisted in interviewing and hiring new employees.
+- Assist in interviewing and hiring new employees.

 Assisted electricians with installation and repairs of heaters, boilers, and wiring at both residential and commercial construction sites.